Guidelines for targeting

 The following diagram shows how target size is typically a combination of a visual target, actual target size, and any padding between the actual target and other potential targets.

-The following table lists the minimum and recommended sizes for all components of a touch target.
+The following table lists the minimum and recommended sizes for the components of a touch target.

 |Target component||Minimum size||Recommended size|